mgraupe/hdf5Manager/README.md

 Features
 -----------
 * Groups, Data-sets and Attributes of hdf5 files in a directory can be viewed.
-File size, Group member number and Data-set size are shown.
+File size, Group member number and Data-set shape are read out and displayed.
 * Attributes can be added and removed.
 * Data can be plotted as generic plot, time-series, spikes and 3D plot (3rd dimension as color code).
 * Data can be send to an iPython console which allows further analysis, manipulation or displaying.